markstout/FileMgr3/prompts.md

+# this is version 4 of File Manager Vibe

 * We are creating a Python coded File Manager for Windows
 * Use PyQt so we can have drag and drop to another application
 * Name it File Manager Vibe